dhgwilliam/hiera-consul/README.md

 ## Thanks

-Heavily based on [etcd-hiera](https://github.com/garethr/hiera-etcd) written by @garethr which was inspired by [hiera-http](https://github.com/crayfishx/hiera-http) from @crayfishx.
+Codebase borrowed wholesale (before refactoring) from [lynxman](https://github.com/lynxman/hiera-consul) which in turn was heavily based on [etcd-hiera](https://github.com/garethr/hiera-etcd) written by @garethr which was inspired by [hiera-http](https://github.com/crayfishx/hiera-http) from @crayfishx.

 Thanks to @mitchellh for writing such wonderful tools and the [API Documentation](http://www.consul.io/docs/agent/http.html)